suraj-996/lying-powder-9405/README.md

 ## Work-Flow
 ![Work Flow_1](https://user-images.githubusercontent.com/86916671/201476556-5029e501-ee5c-4159-b8de-fe64e7dc770c.png)

-# REST API for an Covid-19 Application
+# REST API for Covid-19 Application

 * We have developed this REST API for an Covid-19 Application.
 This API performs all the fundamental CRUD operations of any Covid-19 Application platform with user validation at every step.
 * This project is developed by team of 5 Back-end Developers during project week in Masai School.